What Is Coronavirus And What Do Travelers Need To Know?

 What Should Travelers Do?

-Alas, the spread of coronavirus (2019-nCoV) comes at the worst possible time as millions of people are traveling to and within China for Lunar New Year celebrations.
+Alas, the spread of coronavirus (2019-nCoV) comes at the worst possible time as millions of people were traveling to and within China for Lunar New Year celebrations.
 As travelers celebrate with family dinners and home visits, they are at higher-than-average risk.
 Visitors tend to let their guard down when visiting private homes and don’t take the same health precautions as tourists.

 Does Travel Insurance Cover Illness From Coronavirus?

 If you purchased trip cancelation insurance, unfortunately, disease outbreaks are not covered under the regular cancelation rules.
 It may be best to contact your airline and lodging accommodations to find out if they have any policies in place for this outbreak.
+You are covered if you purchased the add-on to trip insurance called, Cancel For Any Reason insurance, but this has to be purchased at the time of your trip deposit.

 What Does The Future Hold?